-RapidWorkers is an online rewards site that promises to pay you for completing tasks.
-It functions like a Get-Paid-To (GPT) site, but it’s not technically a GPT site.
+RapidWorkers is an online rewards site that promises to pay you for completing different micro-tasks.

 Let me reveal right away that you can potentially earn by joining but whether it is then worth it or not can’t be answered with a simple yes or no answer.

-To answer this question, we need to examine what this site has to offer and this RapidWorkers review will do exactly just that.
+To answer this question, we need to examine what this site has to offer in detail and this RapidWorkers review will do exactly just that.

 After reading this review, you know exactly what to expect and can decide if this site is really worth joining or not.